20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 Park City Utah lit up at twilight with hill behind out of ski season

-It is globally renowned for winter sports and hosting the 2002 winter olympics but Park City is also full of life during the warmer seasons.
+Park City is a year round outdoor adventure resort located just 32 miles east of Salt Lake City.
+It’s globally renowned for winter sports and hosting the 2002 winter olympics but Park City is also full of life during the warmer seasons, and it even hosts the annual Sundance Film Festival.

+If you’re visiting Utah in the winter for skiing or snowboarding, there’s no better place than Park City.
 The small mountain town is filled with excellent dining options and places to stay, and its historic main street showcases Park City’s restored mining cabins.

 • Summer – Hiking, hot air ballooning, fishing, golfing, horseback riding, rafting